 This Indian Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Plastics Packaging Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.

 Feeding and drinking containers, accessories and cutleries are universally used for feeding infants and child.
 Over the last few decades, plastics have become indispensable and have taken over glass, steel and paper as a material of choice in many sectors.
 While plastics offer convenience and affordability, concerns have arisen regarding their potential impact on health and environment.
-Recently through studies, serious health concerns have been raised regarding the presence of Bisphenol A, having chemical formula (CH3)2C (C6H4OH)2, [IUPAC name: 4,4'-(propane-2,2-diyl) diphenol] in plastic polymer.
-It has been reported that plastics containers containing BPA leached high levels of Bisphenol A into food and liquids, especially when exposed to heat, which is harmful for infants and child.
+Recently through studies, serious health concerns have been raised regarding the presence of bisphenol A, having chemical formula (CH3)2C (C6H4OH)2 [IUPAC name: 4,4'-(propane-2,2-diyl) diphenol] in plastic polymer.
+It has been reported that plastics containers containing BPA leached high levels of bisphenol A into food and liquids, especially when exposed to heat, which is harmful for infants and child.

 These considerations led the Committee to formulate a specification for plastic feeding and drinking containers, accessories and cutleries for infant and child use except plastics feeding bottles and teats for feeding bottles.
 These products are separately covered as given below:

-IS 14625 Plastics Feeding bottle
+IS 14625 Plastics feeding bottle

-IS 3565 Teats for feeding bottles - Specification
+IS 3565 Teats for feeding bottles — Specification

-This standard covers Polypropylene (PP) or Polyether sulfone (PES) or Thermoplastic Elastomer (TPE) or any other olefin-based polymer, co-polyester material, or other raw material like silicone rubber which should not have any health hazards to babies and shall not contain Bisphenol A (BPA).
+This standard covers polypropylene (PP) or polyether sulfone (PES) or thermoplastic elastomer (TPE) or any other olefin-based polymer, co-polyester material, or other raw material like silicone rubber which should not have any health hazards to babies and shall not contain bisphenol A (BPA).
 This standard also lays down permissible limits of other harmful chemicals also.

-While formulating this standard, considerable assistance has been derived from EN 14350 : 2020 ‘Child care articles - Drinking equipment - Safety requirements and test methods’
+While formulating this standard, considerable assistance has been derived from EN 14350 : 2020 ‘Child care articles — Drinking equipment — Safety requirements and test methods’.

 The composition of the Committee responsible for the formulation of this standard is given in Annex H.